 The City has consulted with the WRRA since its initial request was received in 2005.
-The WRRA is supportive of the recommendations being made in this report.

 The community bus provided by the WRRA is valuable to the community organisations that utilise the service.
 The City is supportive of providing assistance to the WRRA in the replacement of the existing bus and the continuation of the service.
-In requiring the WRRA to expand the availability of the bus service to the wider community, the value of the City's contribution is increased, and gives all community organisations the opportunity to expand the services they offer.